 What to expect on your first visit

-- Dr. Cooper, Alex, and Charlotte (the corgi) will personally give you a warm greeting.
+Alex and Charlotte (the corgi) or one of the doctors will personally give you a warm greeting

-- He will review his findings and outline a treatment program.
+Together you will review the findings and create a treatment plan

 Phase 1: Pain Relief